kshedden/workshops/mediation_python/README.md

 nothing to do with weight loss.
 These are the "direct" or "unmediated" effects of exercise on blood pressure.

-To define a mediated effect, we need to consider "counterfactual" outcomes (also known as "potential" outcomes).
-These are outcomes for a given subject that were not actually observed, because the subject was not seen in the setting under which the variable is defined.
-In the notation above, the counterfactual outcomes are notated as Y(t, m) -- this is the blood pressure that would be seen for a particular subject, had they been in treatment group t (e.g. t=1 is the exercise program group, t=0 are the others), and had they achieved BMI m.
+To define a mediated effect, we will consider "counterfactual" outcomes (also known as "potential" outcomes).
+These are outcomes for a given subject that were not actually observed, because the subject was not seen in the corresponding setting.
+In the notation above, the counterfactual outcomes are notated as Y(t, m) -- this is the blood pressure that would be seen for a particular subject, had they been in treatment group t (e.g. t=1 is the exercise program group, t=0 are the others), and had they achieved BMI equal to m.

 In a mediation setting, we view the value of the mediator variable as a function of the treatment status, that is m = m(t).
 Thus, for a particular subject, it may be that m(1) = 30 and m(0) = 32.
-This means that this particular person would have had a BMI of 30 had they been on the treatment arm, and 32 had they been on the control arm.
+This means that this particular person would have had a BMI of 30 had they been in the treatment arm, and 32 had they been in the control arm.

 When the exposure variable T is binary, there are two "indirect" or "mediated" effects, one for treated subjects and one for untreated subjects.
-Expressed in terms of potential outcomes, the these are given by:
+Expressed in terms of potential outcomes, these are given by:

 ```